ahmed7am1d/MoviesBrowser-WebApp/README.md

   * useEffect hook when calling two different API it was hard to use it without the clean up function
   * Looping inside html Element with JSX
   * Challenge of not using FrameWork to make the website Responsive, instead do it with CSS
+  * The use of css grid,flex and structuring elements and containers of the page with the respsect to the responsivity
+  * The use of Animations, Transitions with the respsect to Responsivity

 * Screenshots of the internal app after building: